Dr. Mark Schell, Chair

 1. The Bachelor of Science in Education, Integrated Music P-12 prepares students for positions as teachers of vocal, general, and/or instrumental music in the public and private schools.

-2. Within the Bachelor of Arts in Music, four emphases are offered: Church Music Leadership, Composition/Arranging, Performance, and Music History.
-Students may choose one of these, may minor in some subject outside music, or may use general electives to complete the degree requirements without an area of emphasis.
+2. Within the Bachelor of Arts in Music, five emphases are offered: Church Music Leadership, Composition/Arranging, Performance, Music History, and Pre-Music Therapy.
+Students may choose one of these, may minor in some subject outside music, or may use general electives to complete the degree requirements without an area of concentration.

 The faculty of the Music Department is committed to helping students gain a high level of performance proficiency, a firm theoretical and historical foundation, a solid preparation for a music career and/or graduate study, and a fusion of Christian faith and practice with the students’ musical pursuits.